ShimantaBhuyan/commit2tweet/README.md

 Note: Make sure you're logged into your Twitter or LinkedIn account in your default browser for a seamless sharing experience.

-### Customization
+### Settings

-You can customize the extension's behavior by modifying the following settings in your VS Code settings:
+You can customize the extension's behavior by modifying the following in your VS Code settings:

-- `commit2tweet.endpoint`: The API endpoint for the LLM (default: `http://localhost:11434/api/chat`)
+- `commit2tweet.endpoint`: [REQUIRED] The API endpoint for the LLM (default: `http://localhost:11434/api/chat`)
 - `commit2tweet.apiKey`: API key to use for authentication (default: `null`)
-- `commit2tweet.model`: The model to use for generating the tweet (default: `llama3`)
+- `commit2tweet.model`: [REQUIRED] The model to use for generating the tweet (default: `llama3`)

 To access these settings, go to File > Preferences > Settings and search for "commit2tweet".